-The Anna-Maria and Stephen M. Kellen Fellowships provide an opportunity for exceptional German print, broadcast, and new media journalists who live and work in Berlin to travel to the United States to conduct interviews with policymakers, opinion leaders, and experts while doing in-depth reporting.
+The Anna-Maria and Stephen M. Kellen Fellowships allow exceptional German journalists who live and work in Berlin to travel to the United States to interview policymakers, opinion leaders, and experts while doing in-depth reporting.

 Applicants should present a project proposal of three to five pages detailing their plans, including the background and scope of the research, the general sources and institutions with which they would like to consult, and the relevance for the transatlantic relationship.
-A research itinerary for the duration of the fellowship will be further developed once selected.
+A research itinerary for the fellowship duration will be further developed once selected.

 Fellows receive a $7,000 stipend, which covers transatlantic airfare and domestic travel, as well as room and board, for a minimum of 21 days.
 Fellows work closely with the Program Director to organize a detailed itinerary before the stipend is released.
 Travel must take place within one calendar year of selection.

-After completion of the fellowship, fellows are required to submit an analytical report on their research findings.
+After completing the fellowship, fellows are required to submit an analytical report on their research findings.
 This report must be suitable for publishing by the American Council on Germany.
-Fellows are also asked to share their findings with a wider audience through presentations and discussions at ACG Warburg Chapters and/or their local communities, as well as on social media.
+Fellows are also asked to share their findings with a broader audience through presentations and discussions at ACG Warburg Chapters and/or their local communities, as well as on social media.

-Past fellows have investigated issues such as the gentrification of U.S. cities, immigration trends, the American education system, transatlantic trade, and comparative perspectives on a wide range of other important public-policy issues.
+Past fellows have investigated issues such as the gentrification of U.S. cities, immigration trends, the American education system, transatlantic trade, and comparative perspectives on many other critical public-policy issues.

-Applicants must be journalists in the relatively early stages of their career, hold German citizenship, and live and work in Berlin.
+Applicants must be journalists in the relatively early stages of their careers, hold German citizenship, and live and work in Berlin.
 Working knowledge of the English language is a prerequisite.
 Journalists who are employed by a media organization are encouraged to apply.
 Freelance journalists are asked to demonstrate where resulting articles and/or related pieces could be published.